Table of Contents

 Keep all important graphs on one view due to detailed approach graphs and landing report with export and replay functions including Google Earth export.

 In this section you get an overview about all important aircraft parameters.

-You can click on each of the graphs to show it maximized.
+You can click with the left mouse button on each of the graphs to show it maximized.
 Click on it again to revert it to normal size.

 The first graph shows the current indicated and true airspeed.

 Here the aircraft altitude above mean sea level (MSL) as well as above ground is displayed.

 This graph shows the current vertical speed per minute.